BennyDubz/Bridge-Under-Construction/README.md

 # Bridge Under Construction
 ### Ben Williams '25 - benjamin.r.williams.25@dartmouth.edu

+## Description

+This program simulates traffic on the bridge under construction between Hanover, NH and Vermont.
+We represent vehicles as individual threads that coordinate using conditional variables.
+The cars need to prevent collisions as well as having too many vehicles on the bridge at once - all while allowing cars on both sides to travel (ie - no side gets starved).

 ## Usage

 You can run the program by first running `make` in the command line, followed by `./bridge num_to_vermont num_to_hanover`, where both `num_to_vermont` and `num_to_hanover` are integers.
 If non-integers are entered for these two arguments, they will be treated as 0.